xulek/muonline/README.md

 > **⚠️ Educational Purpose Disclaimer**
 > This project is created strictly for **educational and research purposes** to explore game client architecture, network protocols, and cross-platform development with .NET and MonoGame.
 This is a non-commercial, open-source learning project that demonstrates reverse engineering and game development concepts.
->
-> **This project requires original MuOnline game data files which are property of Webzen Inc.** Users must obtain legitimate copies of the game data.
-The authors do not provide, host, or distribute any copyrighted game assets.

 ---